oktsadwikar/Multivariate-Analysis/Individual_Final_Examination.md

-The color indicates the value of correlation, orange means the variable is perfectly represented by the PCs because the cos2 is high, blue means the variable is not perfectly represented by the PCs because the cos2 is low.
-From the correlation circle of variable and PC, we know that pH is good represented by PC1.
-Sulphates, fixed.acidity, citric.acid, density, chlorides, and volatile.acidity are quite good represented by PC1.
-Alcohol, residual.sugar, free.sulfur.dioxide, and total.sulfur.dioxide
-are quire good represented by PC2
+The color indicates the value of correlation, orange means the variable is perfectly represented by the PCs because the cos2 is high, blue means the variable is not perfectly represented by the PCs because the cos2 is low.From the correlation circle of variable and PC, we know that pH is good represented by PC1.
+Sulphates, fixed.acidity, citric.acid, density,chlorides, and volatile.acidity are quite good represented by PC1.Alcohol, residual.sugar, free.sulfur.dioxide, and total.sulfur.dioxide are quire good represented by PC2

 ## 2.4 Correlation plot